collapsed-stacks/startups/questions/11771/what-are-the-steps-to-register-a-one-man-company-in-india.md

 - posted by: [Devendra Singh](https://stackexchange.com/users/6079352/devendra-singh) on 2016-12-28
 - score: 1

-<p>An eligible start-up is defined as the following few entities:</p>
+An eligible start-up is defined as the following few entities:

-<p>Private Limited Company (The Companies Act,2013)
-Registered Partnership Firm (The Indian Partnership Act,1932) Limited Liability Partnership (The Limited Liability Partnership Act,2008) ** Please note that one-person companies are also eligible under the Start-up India Initiative.</p>
+Private Limited Company (The Companies Act,2013) Registered Partnership Firm (The Indian Partnership Act,1932) Limited Liability Partnership (The Limited Liability Partnership Act,2008) ** Please note that one-person companies are also eligible under the Start-up India Initiative.

-<p>Registration of Start-up</p>
+Registration of Start-up

-<p>Option 1: An entity can register itself through MCA or Registrar of Firms using the existing processes and subsequently register itself on the Startup India portal and mobile app as a “Startup” to avail the benefits.</p>
+Option 1: An entity can register itself through MCA or Registrar of Firms using the existing processes and subsequently register itself on the Startup India portal and mobile app as a “Startup” to avail the benefits.

-<p>Option 2: An entity can register itself through the Startup India portal and mobile app using a seamless process.
-This facility would be made available in the second phase of the Startup India portal and mobile app launch.</p>
+Option 2: An entity can register itself through the Startup India portal and mobile app using a seamless process.
+This facility would be made available in the second phase of the Startup India portal and mobile app launch.

-<p>Log in to Startup India <a href="http://startupindia.gov.in/registration.php" rel="nofollow noreferrer">Portal</a>
-Choose your legal entity
+Log in to Startup India [Portal](http://startupindia.gov.in/registration.php) Choose your legal entity
 Input your incorporation/registration number
 Input your incorporation/registration date
 Input PAN number (optional)
-Input your address with postal code &amp; state
+Input your address with postal code & state
 Input authorized representative details
 Input director(s)/partner(s) details
 Choose and upload supporting documents and self-certification Incorporation/registration certificate of company/LLP/Partnership Registration to avail tax and IPR
-Certify the official notification terms and conditions</p>
+Certify the official notification terms and conditions